 Binary Search in Go standard library

-Given a non-decreasing array and a target value, we can find the target in the array in logarithmic time using binary search.
+Given a non-decreasing array and a target value, we can find the target in logarithmic time using binary search.
 My first programming language is C++ and the C++ Standard Template Library (STL) provides two functions for this task.

 1. iterator lower_bound(first, last, value) returns the smallest index with a value larger than or equal to the target.
 Put another way, if you'd insert the target, the lower_bound is the smallest index to insert.